goharbor/harbor/docs/administration/upgrade/_index.md

 weight: 45
 ---

-This guide covers upgrade and migration to version 1.10.0.
-This guide only covers migration from v1.8.x and later to the current version.
-If you are upgrading from an earlier version, refer to the migration guide in the `release-1.8.0` branch to upgrade to v1.8.x first, then follow this guide to perform the migration to this version.
+This guide covers upgrade and migration to version 2.0.0.
+This guide only covers migration from v1.9.x and later to the current version.
+If you are upgrading from an earlier version, refer to the migration guide in the `release-1.9.0` branch to upgrade to v1.9.x first, then follow this guide to perform the migration to this version.

 If you are upgrading a Harbor instance that you deployed with Helm, see [Upgrading Harbor Deployed with Helm](helm-upgrade.md).

-When upgrading an existing Harbor instance to a newer version, you might need to migrate the data in your database and the settings in `harbor.cfg`.
+When upgrading an existing Harbor instance to a newer version, you might need to migrate the settings in `harbor.yml`.
-Since the migration might alter the database schema and the settings of `harbor.cfg`, you should **always** back up your data before any migration.
+Since the migration might alter the database schema and the settings of `harbor.yml`, you should **always** back up your data before any migration.

 ## Notes